-- 3.2.3 The BTC prepared its Annual Accounts in the aforementioned seven statements appending one additional Annexure showing Head of Account and Grant Number against funds received from State budget for entrusted functions, expenditure incurred therefrom and balance as on 31 March 2018.
-Major deviations noticed in Audit with respect to the format prescribed by C&AG are highlighted below: - a) Statement-1 has not disclosed transactions such as Contributory Provident Fund, Security Deposit, etc., for which the Council incurs a liability to repay the monies received under Part II-Deposit Fund as prescribed by the C&AG. - b) BTC is required to submit Monthly Accounts to Principal Accountant General (A&E) for funds transferred to it against Grant No. 78, based on which, the Appropriation Accounts is compiled and prepared by PAG (A&E).
-Detailed Appropriation Accounts of the said Grant indicated that during 2017-18, BTC had made a total expenditure of ₹ 432.48 crore towards Capital Outlay.
-However, BTC had stated Capital expenditure as Nil in Statement-2.
-Thus, Annual Accounts of BTC do not depict the complete position of current and cumulative expenditure towards creation of Capital assets as on 31 March 2018. - c) Statement-5 showed details of revenue by Minor Heads for District Fund only, excluding Deposit Fund.
-The classification largely adopted is that of LMMH which is not in line with CoA prescribed by C&AG of India. - d) Statement-6 showed details of expenditure for District Fund only, excluding Deposit Fund against a single Major Head 2225 without providing details up to the prescribed level of Minor Head. - e) The treatment of display of receipts in Statement-5 and expenditure in Statement-6 are inconsistent with each other.
-In keeping with the prescribed Form of Accounts, Statement-5 and Statement-6 are required to provide Minor Head-wise details of receipts and expenditure respectively met from the District Fund which should include both fund generated from own sources as well as funds provided by the State Government.
+- 3.2.3 The BTC prepared its Annual Accounts in the aforementioned seven statements appending one additional Annexure showing Head of Account and Grant Number against funds received from State budget for entrusted functions, expenditure incurred therefrom and balance as on 31 March 2019.
+Major deviations noticed in Audit with respect to the format prescribed by CAG are highlighted below: - i.
+Statement-1 has not disclosed transactions such as Contributory Provident Fund, Security Deposit etc., for which the Council incurs a liability to repay the monies received under Part II-Deposit Fund as prescribed by the CAG. - ii.
+BTC is required to submit Monthly Accounts to Pr.
+Accountant General (A&E) for funds transferred to it against Grant No. 78, based on which, the Appropriation Accounts is compiled and prepared by Pr.
+AG (A&E).
+Detailed Appropriation Account of the said Grant indicated that during 2018-19, BTC had made a total expenditure of ₹ 804.97 crore towards Capital Outlay.
+BTC has however, shown the Capital expenditure as Nil in Statement- 2 of its Annual Accounts.
+Thus, the Annual Accounts of BTC do not depict the complete position of current and cumulative expenditure towards creation of capital assets as on 31 March 2019. - iii.
+Statement-5 showed details of revenue by Minor Heads for District Fund only, excluding Deposit Fund.
+The classification largely adopted is that of LMMH which is not in line with CoA prescribed by C&AG of India. - iv.
+Statement-6 showed details of expenditure for District Fund only, excluding Deposit Fund against a single Major Head 2225 without providing details up to the prescribed level of Minor Head. - v.
+In keeping with the prescribed Form of Accounts, Statement-5 and Statement-6 are required to provide Minor Head wise details of receipts and expenditure respectively met from the District Fund which should include both fund generated from own source as well as funds provided by the State Government.
 Additional disclosures could be made in Annexures.

-BTC, however, disclosed in Statement 5 and Statement-6 pertaining to the District Fund only the receipts and expenditure generated from own source but not receipts and expenditure of funds provided by the State Government as required under Form of Accounts prescribed by C&AG.
+BTC, however, disclosed details in Statement 5 and Statement-6 pertaining to the District Fund only i.e., receipts and expenditure generated from own source but not the receipts and expenditure of funds provided by the State Government as required under Form of Accounts prescribed by CAG.

-f) Both Statement-5 and Statement-6 provide insufficient information vis-à-vis the prescribed form of accounts.
+vi.
+Both Statement-5 and Statement-6, as prepared by the Council, provide insufficient information vis-à-vis the prescribed form of accounts.
 Thus, the accounts of BTC lack completeness and comparability with the prescribed Forms of Account.